antonio-pedro-alves-da-silva/Computer-Vault/EEAR/MATEMÁTICA/GEOMETRIA ANALÍTICA/Estudo Analítico.md

-# Área do triângulo  e o equilátero
+# Área do triângulo  e do equilátero